 Ensure your category flow is logical and easy to follow

 The layout or flow of your store relies as much on your floor plan as it does on how you set out your categories.
-How you set out your categories in-store can also mean the difference between a good or bad shopping experience.
+How you present these groupings in-store can also mean the difference between a good or bad shopping experience.

-It can also lead them to spend more time in your store, which means more sales for you.
-After all, who wouldn't want to shop in a store where they can easily find what they want.
+Because you're showing them more products, it can also lead them to spend more time in your store, which means more sales for you.
+After all, who wouldn't want to shop in a store where you could find everything easily?

 The converse is also true.
-Imagine trying to shop in a store where a pool cleaning category flows into a pet toys category?
-Or where dairy products sit alongside household cleaning items?
-You might see many shoppers walking around in confusion trying to guess where a product is instead of walking purposefully to the aisles without needing to think.
+Imagine trying to shop in a store where a pool cleaning category flows into a pet toys category.
+Or where your dairy products sit alongside household cleaning items.
+You might see many shoppers confused, trying to guess where a product is instead of walking purposefully to the aisles because they know where to go.

 A further benefit to following a logical category flow is its direct influence on how shoppers view your store brand.
-As they become familiar with your layout, it makes it easier to shop at your store, which leads to frequent visits.
+As they become familiar with your layout, it's easier to shop in your store, which means customers will want to return.

 Create hot spots in your store

-In a retail context, a hot spot is a grouping of frequently purchased products or promotional areas.
-To make full use of these, you can scatter them around your store to create a flow between the spots and help direct shoppers around.
+In a retail store, hotspots are groupings of frequently purchased products or promotional areas.
+To maximise your popular products, you can distribute them across your store to create a logical flow and help direct shoppers around.

-Your known value items (KVIs) will also deliver a good rate of sale, so it's also worth placing them in your promotional areas to create a hotspot.
+Your known value items (KVIs) will also deliver good sales, so it's also worth placing them in your promotional areas to create a hotspot.
 Another strategy is to merchandise products that do not have a lot of sales nearby or around your hotspots.
 In doing so, you can create awareness for those products and increase impulse purchases.

-If you're wondering how many hotspots you should have in your store, it depends.
+If you are wondering how many hotspots you should have in your store, that depends.
 If you have a large store, you could look to add one on each of your gondola ends.
-If you're a smaller store, you'd need to be more mindful in case you clutter your space.
+If you have a smaller store, you must be mindful to avoid cluttering your space.
 It would be better to focus on less than a handful.

-You could also look to place a hotspot at your till point or towards the back of your store to expose your shoppers to more of your merchandise.
+You could also place a hotspot at your till point or towards the back of your store to expose your shoppers to more of your merchandise.

 Use your store fixtures strategically

-When used strategically, your retail fixtures can help improve any customer flow in-store.
+When used strategically, your retail fixtures can help improve customer flow in-store.
 How?

 In your store, it helps to create a pathway through your store that allows for easier shopping.
 The type of layout you choose can depend on the products you sell and how you want to direct your customers from category to category.
 Do you want to push them down a specific path?
 Or do you want to let them roam through your store?

 When your customers enter your store, it also helps to create an open, inviting space.
 That means not placing your fixtures in their way or next to the door because that can cause congestion.
 We mentioned this earlier.
-By placing shelves near the front - encourages customers to shop them - but it can give others the impression that your store is overcrowded.
+Placing shelves near the front encourages customers to stop and shop.
+However, it can give others the impression that your store is overcrowded.

 The height of your fixture can also play a role in helping with the traffic through your store.
-Fixtures under eye level are perfect since they can help your customers to feel overwhelmed or hindered.
+Retail fixtures under eye level are perfect since they can help your customers to feel overwhelmed or hindered.

-In reality, there are cases where you can lower your shelving for specific categories so that your customers can reach items with ease.
-You can also switch between higher and lower shelving units so that your customers can navigate your store and find the products they want with ease.
+In reality, there are cases where you can lower your shelving for specific categories so that your customers can reach these items.
+You can also switch between higher and lower shelving units so your customers can navigate your store and find what they want.